 The English word Septuagint derives its name from Latin Interpretatio septuaginta virorum, “translation of the seventy interpreters” (ἡ μετάφρασις τῶν ἑβδομήκοντα).
 It is the name given to the oldest translation of the Hebrew Bible.
-It is frequently abbreviated as LXX, Latin for seventy.
+It first appears in Greek (οἱ ἑβδομήκοντα, “the seventy”) in the mid-second century A.D. and thereafter in Christian writers, such as Justin Martyr, Irenaeus of Lyon, Eusebius of Caesarea, and John Chrysostom, to refer in general to the entire Greek Old Testament (η παλαια διαθηκη).
+It is frequently abbreviated as οʹ (Greek for seventy), LXX (Latin for seventy), or ?.

 By diffusing for the first time a knowledge of the Hebrew Scriptures to the world at large it was a Praeparatio Evangelica paving the way for Christianity; it was the Bible of the early Church and the parent of numerous daughter versions.
 Its language is a mine of information on Κοινή Greek, the lingua franca of the new era dating from Alexander the Great.
 (Henry St. John Thackeray)

 The Septuagint, or the Greek version of the Old Testament is, written in full, the Interpretatio septuaginta vivorum or seniorum, i.e. the translation of which the first instalment was attributed by Alexandrian tradition to seventy or seventy-two Jewish elders.
 In the most ancient Greek manuscripts of the Old Testament it is described as the version ‘according to the LXX.’ (κατὰ τοὺς ἑβδομήκοντα, παρὰ ἑβδομήκοντα), and quoted by the formula οἱ οʹ or οἱ οβʹ (Greek for 70 or 72).
+Because the Greek letter omicron (ο) is used to represent the numeral LXX, the Septuagint is often referred to with the abbreviation οἱ οʹ or simply οʹ.
 All forms of the name point back to a common source, the story of the origin of the version which is told in the letter entitled Ἀριστέας Φιλοκράτει.

 According to the letter of Aristeas, Demetrius Phalereus (Δημήτριος Φαληρεύς), the chief librarian at Alexandria, proposes to Ptolemy II Philadelphus (Πτολεμαῖος Φιλάδελφος) (king of Ptolemaic Egypt from 282-247 B.C.) to enrich his library by having a translation of the Jewish law-book made for it.
 Ptolemy agrees to this, and sends an embassy consisting of his chief of guards, Andrew, and Aristeas, the author of the letter, to Jerusalem with rich presents to the high priest Eleazar, asking him to send old and worthy and wise men, to Alexandria, where they were to translate the Pentateuch for the royal library.
 Eleazar sends seventy-two men (six out of each tribe), who take with them a precious manuscript of the Pentateuch.
 After having been royally entertained by Ptolemy, Demetrius conducts them to the island of Pharos at Alexandria, where they could work undisturbed.
 When they had come to an agreement on a section, Demetrius wrote down the version.
 The whole work was completed in seventy-two days.
 A copy of the translation was given to the Jewish community at Alexandria.
 The Jews of Alexandria, on hearing the Law read in Greek, request copies and lay a curse on anyone who would change the translation.
 The king then rewards the translators lavishly and they return home.